Policies

 - Complete the long-delayed Borough Council Ormskirk-Burscough linear park providing greater safe opportunities for walking and cycling

-- Work with the Canal and River Trust to continue to improve the towpaths along the Leeds-Liverpool canal as has taken place or planned in Halsall, Scarisbrick, Burscough and Parbold
+- Work with the Canal and River Trust to continue to improve the towpaths along the Leeds-Liverpool canal as has taken place or is planned in Halsall, Scarisbrick, Burscough and Parbold

 Housing, Development & Climate Change